subramGrg/amaysim-cart/README.md

 # Mobile Sim Shopping Cart

-This is a non GUI ruby application that provides a shopping cart experience.
+This is a non GUI ruby application that provides a shopping cart experience. <br/>

-It runs well with ruby versions 2.x.
+Application runs well with ruby versions 2.x.

 ## Test Scenarios and total price